yusufakdogan0/3rd-term-assignments/README.md

 # 3rd-term-assignment-1
-The assignment looks a littke confusing but  basically what we are asked is applying some functions on an AVL tree.
+The assignment looks a little confusing but  basically what we are asked is applying some functions on an AVL tree.

 There are 5 functions we are asked o implement:
 1) Adding a new node